gaepdit/complaint-tracking/README.md

 #### Miscellaneous dev settings

-- *UseSecurityHeadersLocally* — Sets whether to include HTTP security headers when running locally in the Development environment.
+- *UseSecurityHeadersInDev* — Sets whether to include HTTP security headers when running locally in the Development environment.
-- *EnableWebOptimizer* — Enables the WebOptimizer middleware for bundling and minification of CSS and JavaScript files.
+- *EnableWebOptimizerInDev* — Enables the WebOptimizer middleware for bundling and minification of CSS and JavaScript files.
 (This is disabled by default to simplify debugging.)

 ### Production settings